Facebook to shut down face-recognition system, delete data - NewsBreak

 Meta’s newly wary approach to facial recognition follows decisions by other U.S. tech giants such as Amazon, Microsoft and IBM last year to end or pause their sales of facial recognition software to police, citing concerns about false identifications and amid a broader U.S. reckoning over policing and racial injustice.

-While the Biden administration has not issued any policy statements on facial recognition, the Bedoya nomination suggests concern.
-Bedoya was staff counsel to former Minnesota Sen. Al Franken, who in 2012 convened the first Senate hearing on the risks of Facebook’s use of facial recognition.
+Facebook's face-scanning practices also contributed to the $5 billion fine and privacy restrictions the Federal Trade Commission imposed on the company in 2019.
+Facebook's settlement with the FTC included a promise to require "clear and conspicuous" notice before people's photos and videos were subjected to facial recognition technology.

-European regulators and lawmakers have also taken steps toward blocking law enforcement from scanning facial features in public spaces, as part of broader efforts to regulate the riskiest applications of artificial intelligence.
+And the company earlier this year agreed to pay $650 million to settle a 2015 lawsuit alleging it violated an Illinois privacy law when it used photo-tagging without users’ permission.

-Facebook’s face-scanning practices also contributed to the $5 billion fine and privacy restrictions the Federal Trade Commission imposed on the company in 2019.
-Facebook’s settlement with the FTC after the agency’s yearlong investigation included a promise to require “clear and conspicuous” notice before people’s photos and videos were subjected to facial recognition technology.
+"It is a big deal, it's a big shift but it's also far, far too late," said John Davisson, senior counsel at the Electronic Privacy Information Center.
+EPIC filed its first complaint with the FTC against Facebook's facial recognition service in 2011, the year after it was rolled out.

 Comments / 0